Vendidad: Value of the Vendidad among Zoroastrians

 Most of the Zoroastrians continue to use the Vendidad as a valued and fundamental cultural and ethical moral guide, viewing their teachings as essential to Zoroastrian tradition and see it as part of Zoroastrianism original perspectives about the truth of spiritual existence.
 They argue that it has origins on early oral tradition, being only later written.

 The emergent reformist Zoroastrian movement reject the later writings in the Avesta as being corruptions of Zarathustra's original teachings and thus do not consider the Vendidad as an original Zoroastrian scripture.
 They argue that it was written nearly 700 years after the death of Zarathustra and interpret the writing as different from the other parts of the Avesta.

-An article by Hannah M. G. Shapero sums up the reformist perspective:
+An article by Hannah M. G. Shapero summarized the reformist perspective:

 "How do Zoroastrians view the Vendidad today?
 And how many of the laws of the Vendidad are still followed?
 This depends, as so many other Zoroastrian beliefs and practices do, on whether you are a "reformist" or a "traditionalist."
 The reformists, following the Gathas as their prime guide, judge the Vendidad harshly as being a deviation from the non-prescriptive, abstract teachings of the Gathas.
 For them, few if any of the laws or practices in the Vendidad are either in the spirit or the letter of the Gathas, and so they are not to be followed.
 The reformists prefer to regard the Vendidad as a document which has no religious value but is only of historic or anthropological interest.
 Many Zoroastrians, in Iran, India, and the world diaspora, inspired by reformists, have chosen to dispense with the Vendidad prescriptions entirely or only to follow those which they believe are not against the original spirit of the Gathas."